numba/llvmlite/docs/source/user-guide/binding/optimization-passes.rst

 .. currentmodule:: llvmlite.binding

 LLVM gives you the opportunity to fine-tune optimization passes.
 Optimization passes are managed by a pass manager.
-There are 2 kinds of pass managers:
+There are two kinds of pass managers:

 * :class:`FunctionPassManager`, for optimizations that work on single functions.